damienb1983/petitions/README.md

 # petitions
-A web application for creating, viewing, and signing petitions
+A new web application for creating, viewing, and signing petitions